kanootoko/digitalModel_provision/README.md

 }
 ```

-:city_function, :res_function - string representing city city_function. :city_function can be null in case it was not set in request, otherwise they are the same
+:service, :res_service - string representing service. :service can be null in case it was not set in request, otherwise they are the same
 :district, :res_district - string representing district. :district can be null in case it was not set in request, otherwise they are the same
 :social_group, :res_soc_group - string representing social group. :social_group can be null in case it was not set in request, otherwise they are the same
 :living_situation, :res_situation - string representing social group. :living_situation can be null in case it was not set in request, otherwise they are the same